Theory of the kinetic helicity effect on turbulent diffusion of magnetic and scalar fields: Comparisons with numerical results

 The strong dependence of the theoretical results from Equations~(\ref{FMT2}) and (\ref{FST3}) involving high powers of $\epsilon_\mathrm{f}$ is related to the following reasons.
-The main contributions to the difference in turbulent diffusion coefficients for helical and non-helical turbulence come from the fourth-order moments of a random velocity field.
-The second reason for the high powers of $\epsilon_\mathrm{f}$ in turbulent diffusion coefficients is related to the strong dependence of the correlation time of a random velocity field on $\epsilon_\mathrm{f}$ found in simulations \citep{BKRY25}.
-The difference between the theoretical predictions and the simulations \citep{BKRY25} for $1 \geq \epsilon_\mathrm{f} > 0.85$ is related to the theory being based on the assumptions: (i) the contributions of higher than fourth-order moments of a random velocity field are neglected; (ii) it is assumed that the velocity field has Gaussian statistics; and (iii) we use a model of a random velocity field with renovations.
+The main contributions to the difference in turbulent diffusion coefficients for helical and nonhelical turbulence come from the fourth-order moments of a random velocity field.
+The second reason for the high powers of $\epsilon_\mathrm{f}$ in turbulent diffusion coefficients is related to the strong dependence of the correlation time of a random velocity field on $\epsilon_\mathrm{f}$ found in simulations.

+The difference between the theoretical predictions and the simulations for $0.8 < \epsilon_\mathrm{f} \leq 1$ is related to the theory being based on the following assumptions: (i) the contributions of higher than fourth-order moments of a random velocity field are neglected; (ii) it is assumed that the velocity field has Gaussian statistics; and (iii) we use a model of a random velocity field with renovations.

+A recent theoretical study by \cite{KS25}, where a method based on the Furutsu--Novikov theorem \citep{Furutsu63, Novikov65} has been applied, shows that the turbulent diffusivities of both the mean magnetic and passive scalar fields are suppressed by kinetic helicity.
+In that paper, however, the kinetic helicity dependence of the correlation time has not been taken into account \citep{KS25}.
+This may explain the discrepancy with the numerical results related to the helicity effect on turbulent diffusion of the scalar field \citep{BKRY25}.